-Low battery warning (All models)
+Low battery alert (All models)

-When the batteries are low on power, your hearing aids reduce the volume, and play a melody every 15 minutes. until they are empty and turn off.
+When the batteries are low on power, the volume in your hearing aids will momentarily reduce and a melody will play every 15 minutes until there is no more power - then your hearing aids will turn off.

-NOTE: Keep spare batteries on hand.
+NOTE: Keep extra batteries with you.
 (Zinc-air battery models)